Opt-in reference

 Accuracy matters, but legal responsibility stays with you

 OmniLab helps present consent text and terms, but it does not replace legal review.
-Your organisation remains responsible for making sure the wording and the linked terms match the campaign's jurisdiction and use case.
+Your organisation stays responsible for making sure the wording and the linked terms match the Campaign's location and use case.